dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 Notes:

 - The original value of a property is the value that the property had when the entity was queried from the database.
 However, original values are not available if the entity was disconnected and then explicitly attached to another DbContext, for example with `Attach` or `Update`.
 In this case, the original value returned will be the same as the current value.
-- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> will only update properties marked as modified.
+- <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> will only update properties marked as modified.
 Set <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsModified> to true to force EF Core to update a given property value, or set it to false to prevent EF Core from updating the property value.
 - [Temporary values](xref:core/change-tracking/miscellaneous) are typically generated by EF Core [value generators](xref:core/modeling/generated-properties).
 Setting the current value of a property will replace the temporary value with the given value and mark the property as not temporary.
 Set <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary> to true to force a value to be temporary even after it has been explicitly set.

 ### Working with a single navigation

-Several overloads of <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601.Reference%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601.Collection%2A?displayProperty=nameWithType>, and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Navigation%2A?displayProperty=nameWithType> allow access to information about an individual navigation.
+Several overloads of <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry`1.Reference*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry`1.Collection*?displayProperty=nameWithType>, and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Navigation*?displayProperty=nameWithType> allow access to information about an individual navigation.

-Reference navigations to a single related entity are accessed through the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601.Reference%2A> methods.
+Reference navigations to a single related entity are accessed through the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry`1.Reference*> methods.
 Reference navigations point to the "one" sides of one-to-many relationships, and both sides of one-to-one relationships.
 For example:

 <!--
         ReferenceEntry<Post, Blog> referenceEntry1 = context.Entry(post).Reference(e => e.Blog);